sejungkwak/connect-4/README.md

     ![Bug: Browser compatibility](documentation/bugs/bug-min.jpeg)

   - Reason: According to [_Can I use_](https://caniuse.com/), `min()` and `gap` for the flexbox are supported by newer browser versions that were released after 2019 and 2020 respectively.
-  - Fix: I replaced the `min()` property with `width` and `max-width` where possible, and added a media query where not possible.
+  - Fix: I replaced the `min()` property with `width` and `max-width` where possible, and added a media query where impossible.
 For the `gap` property, I removed this property and added a margin to the child element.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/935b172029f2b459480588464926b4f33f9dc381)

 - Sound delay in Safari